cmu-sei/crucible/docs/blueprint/index.md

 *Hotspot 5:*

-This functionality will enable users to search for an specific MSEL, in case it is not presented at the top on the dashboard.
+This functionality will enable users to search for a specific MSEL, in case it is not presented at the top on the dashboard.

 #### Manage MSEL
 *Hotspot 6:*